SallyAnn Salsano

-Biography
+Early life and education

 Salsano was raised in Farmingdale, New York, on Long Island, and graduated from Farmingdale High School in 1992.
-She named her company for Interstate 495 on Long Island.
-In 1996 she was a finalist for MTV's The Real World: Miami.
+She attended the University of Missouri.

+Career

-Salsano attended the University of Missouri.
-She started her career as an intern for TV and radio personalities Howard Stern and Sally Jessy Raphael, then worked in various producer capacities on The Bachelor, The Bachelorette, Trista & Ryan's Wedding, Extreme Makeover: Wedding Edition, and Surprise Weddings I & II.
-In 2006 she launched 495 Productions, which is based in Burbank, California.
+Salsano began her career as an intern for TV and radio personalities Howard Stern and Sally Jessy Raphael, then worked in various producer capacities on The Bachelor, The Bachelorette, Trista & Ryan's Wedding, Extreme Makeover: Wedding Edition, and Surprise Weddings I & II.
+In 1996, she was a finalist for MTV's The Real World: Miami.

+In 2006, she launched 495 Productions, which is based in Burbank, California.
 It produces several television reality shows for MTV, including Jersey Shore.
+She named her company for Interstate 495, also known as the Long Island Expressway, on Long Island.

-As Salsano has described herself, "I'm an Italian girl from Long Island, my dad worked in sanitation, both of my parents drive Cadillacs, my dad wears a diamond-encrusted New York Yankees symbol around his neck.
+In 2011, Salsano said, "I'm an Italian girl from Long Island, my dad worked in sanitation, both of my parents drive Cadillacs, my dad wears a diamond-encrusted New York Yankees symbol around his neck.
 It doesn't get more guido than in my house."

-She said that she spent several summers at the New Jersey shore growing up, saying, "I was Snooki.
+She said that she spent several summers at the Jersey Shore growing up, saying, "I was Snooki.
 I woke up and was like, 'Oh, that was a crazy night.'
 That's what you do."